Ambartiwari2001/Java-Task-In-Signimus/README.md

 @signimus

-Here's a README.md file with instructions on how to run the provided Java project locally:

-markdown
-Copy code
-# Library System
+# Calculate Area Of Rectangle

-Welcome to the Library System!
-This simple Java program allows you to manage a library by adding, searching for, removing, and displaying books.
+Welcome to the Calculate Area Of Rectangle program!
+This Java program calculates the area of a rectangle based on user input for length and width.

 ## Prerequisites